Erosion of Purchasing Power

 With fiat currency, the loss of purchasing power can be difficult to appreciate.
 With these classic silver coins, however, it’s simple to see by comparing their rising denominations to their shrinking silver content.
 In the 30 years between the issuance of the 5 Peso “Cuauhtémoc” in 1947 and the 100 Peso “Morelos" in 1977, face value increased by a whopping 2,000% while silver content in the coins decreased by 35%!

 Each coin in the set has its own fascinating story to tell.
-All are hand-selected for outstanding eye-appeal and collectability in Brilliant Uncirculated condition, and placed in a special holder for ease of display and enjoyment.
+All are hand-selected for outstanding eye-appeal and collectability in Brilliant Uncirculated condition.
+They come in a special framed holder that may be hung on a wall or placed on a desk or table for a beautiful display.

 5 Peso “Cuauhtémoc,” 1947-48, BU